 \section{Results}

-To demonstrate the effectiveness of the proposed framework, we validated it in five different applications suitable for nonlinear KFs.
-A brief description of the five applications is presented in Table \ref{setup_brief}, and a detailed description of the system models and parameter setup can be found in Appendix \ref{appendix_setup}.
-For each scenario, we combined the old and proposed framework with four different types of nonlinear KFs: EKF, EKF2, UKF, and CKF.
-We also implemented the IEKF for comparison.
-The detailed EKF, EKF2, UKF, and CKF algorithms used in the paper can be found in Algorithms \ref{EKF}–\ref{CKF} in Appendix \ref{appendix_algo}.
-All these nine $(4+4+1)$ nonlinear KFs are used for state estimation under different measurement noise setups (the covariance of the measurement noises differs in different setups).
-To guarantee the fairness of the comparison and reduce the effect of randomness, each KF is simulated 10,000 times for each measurement noise setup, and all the KFs use the same random seed during the simulation.
-This means that the random initial states’ errors, random process noises, and random measurement noises are the same for the $i^{th}$ simulation of EKF and the $i^{th}$ simulation of UKF.
-In other words, all these random noises were generated for the 10,000 runs \textit{a priori} and recalled for simulating each estimation method.
+To demonstrate the effectiveness of the proposed framework, we validate it in five different applications suitable for nonlinear KFs.
+Table \ref{setup_brief} briefly describes the five applications.
+The system models and parameter setup are detailed in Appendix C. For each scenario, we apply both the conventional and proposed frameworks to four nonlinear KFs: EKF, EKF2, UKF, and CKF.
+We also implement the IEKF for comparison.
+For reference, Appendix~\ref{appendix_algo} presents a representative EKF implementation of the proposed framework, whereas the full set of algorithm listings used in the experiments—including the conventional IEKF benchmark and the proposed implementations of EKF2, CKF, and UKF—is provided as supplementary material in the public repository.
+All nine $(4+4+1)$ nonlinear KFs are used for state estimation under different measurement-noise setups (the covariances of the measurement noise differ across setups).
+To ensure a fair comparison and reduce the impact of Monte Carlo randomness, each KF is simulated 10,000 times for each measurement-noise level.
+All filters share the same realizations of the random initial-state errors, process noise, and measurement noise.
+Concretely, these random sequences are generated from the same random seed so that the $i^{\text{th}}$ simulation of each method (e.g., EKF, UKF, CKF) is driven by identical noise realizations.